a-omsk/x-task/docs/API.md

 ### `task.do()`

 Looks the same as .render of React.
-Put the main task code here and return the result as a plain object*
+Put the main task code here and return the result as a plain object.

+If you want to do some work with task's own params or children results, override this method.

 ### `task.start()`

-Starts the task, resolve children tasks and performe .do() with children results
+Starts the task, resolve children tasks and performe .do() with children results.

-Results of all children tasks will be set to parent task as this.params;
+Results of all children tasks will be set to parent task as this.params.

+If you want to compose children processing or change resolve logic, override this method.

 # How to launch task?